sean8purdue/C-Practice/scope_1102_16/Scope.md

 ## Local Static Variable
 The scope of local static variable is still local.
 Like below: The static variable `static int a = 1`, the scope of a is just in for, and it will stay in Data section, next iteration, it will become 2, 3, 4, 5, 6, 7

+**Note**: The static variable can only be initialized once, when first defined usually.

 ```C
     for(int i; i < 5; i++) {
         static int a = 1;